DannRom/Stock-Site/README.md

 # Stock-Site
-"Purchase and sell" stocks.
-Users create a login which saves a transaction history of every "purchase and sale" of stock.
+Users are able to create a login account which saves a transaction history of every "purchase and sale" of stock.
+The site performs a real-time lookup of the stock price.

 ### Improvements/Lessons to take for next project.
 1. Rewrite source code to follow [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).